Updated 28 August 2018.

 Our opinion is to ignore this service, for both sellers and buyers.
 Here's why:

-So our opinion is to leave these types of services be, and ignore products that claim to have import duties and taxes included in the sales price.
 The fact remains that for small packages it is very easy to simply pay the official import duties bill upon arrival (if there is a bill), and most probably, much more economical.

 Disclaimer: The above is a professional opinion.
 Your opinion may differ and that's fine, too.
 If you are uncertain, do look into the issue in more detail.
 Consult your favorite delivery agent (postal service, courier, other forwarder) or your friendly local customs /tariff office.